Just because it’s online doesn’t make it true!

-Believe what you read at it’s face value…
+Believe what you read at its face value…

 I pride myself on being informed.
 But I can’t be about everything — nor can you.
-It’s easier to fall in line and believe what the group-think mob wants you to believe.
+It’s easier to fall in line and believe what the group-think mob wants you to think.
 But don’t you want to know what the facts are?

-Investigate Don’t Propagate
+Investigate Don’t Propagate.

-Or are you trying to show the world what a <insert here: virtuous, caring, trendy, cool…> person that you are?
+Or are you trying to show the world what a <insert here: virtuous, caring, trendy, cool…> person you are?
 None of that matters if you have no credibility.

-From the “forward to all your friends” emails, to social media on commendable topics, to even the comments and blog posts that are from those you know or are from sites you frequent.
+From the “forward to all your friends” emails to social media on commendable topics to even the comments and blog posts from those you know or from sites you frequent.
 Never assume that that information is factual or legitimate.

-That is if you want to know the truth.
+That is, if you want to know the truth.

 How do you do vet facts in a day prevalent with misinformation?

 By taking the time to read and check multiple sources.
 Not just the sources you know are all “on the same page.”
-Venture out, be daring and check out the other side.
+Venture out, be daring, and check out the other side.
 Use.
 Your.
 Brain.

-Have some curiosity and don’t be a lemming — find out for yourself what the underlying truth may be.
+Have some curiosity, and don’t be a lemming — find out for yourself what the underlying truth may be.
 While you may not like the truth, why would you want to believe otherwise?